Three Carmarthen families win flooding court battle

 The claims against all three were thrown out by the High Court on Wednesday.

 Samantha Turner, Sheila Munday and Martin Dalling had all put in claims with the insurance giant Zurich.

 The High Court in London was told that Zurich instructed a firm called Rok Building Ltd to carry out the repairs, and paid the company for the work.

-But Rok Building subcontracted the jobs to another building contractor - AJ Building.'No regret'
+But Rok Building subcontracted the jobs to another building contractor - AJ Building.